Rinik/story-teller/README.md

 ```
 ### Conclusion

-This is really simple game program but introduces lot of logic in code.
-So feel free to tinker and try out.
+This is a really simple game program but introduces lot of logic in code.
+So feel free to tinker and try it out.

 # License